 Guiding Transportation Principles

 - Improve safety and accessibility for all users

 - Improve infrastructure operations to improve quality of life in Alexandria

-- Sustainably plan for growth by encouraging transit, biking and walking and reducing single-occupancy vehicle (SOV) driving
+- Plan for sustainable growth by encouraging transit, biking and walking and reducing single-occupancy vehicle (SOV) driving

-- Support goals to improve sustainability and historic preservation in accordance with the City Council's Strategic Plan
+- Support goals to improve sustainability and historic preservation per the City Council's Strategic Plan

 - Lead the region in incorporating technology and planning for future trends